KushalZanzari/NeuroQ-AI-Powered-Mental-Health-Assistant/Readme.md

 ---

----
+## ⚠️ Disclaimer

-⚠️ Disclaimer: This platform is for informational and supportive purposes only.
+This platform is for informational and supportive purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of qualified health providers with questions about medical conditions.

 ---